JuliaAI/MLJ.jl/docs/src/tuning_models.md

 Unbounded ranges are also permitted.
-See the `range` and `iterator` docstrings below for details, and the `sampler` docstring for generating random samples from one-dimensional range.
+See the `range` and `iterator` docstrings below for details, and the `sampler` docstring for generating random samples from one-dimensional ranges.

 Returning to the wrapped tree model: